Problems with Quick, Nimble and CocoaPods

 I ran into problems with getting my tests to work.
 First of all, creating new pods

 This means that you have to replace Quick and Nimble with new versions, migrate the

-pod install once more to get the latest Swift 3-prepared pod versions
+pod install once more to get the latest Swift 3 prepared pod versions

 This means that if your last executed test run resulted in all green lights, any failing tests will still result in a green test suite.
-Likewise, if the last run resulted in some errors and you then fix the errors, Quick will still claim that some tests failed, even though it did not run any tests at all.
+Likewise, if the last run resulted in some errors and you then fix the errors, Quick will still claim that some tests failed, even though it didn’t run any tests at all.

 I could only get the unit tests to work by deleting the CocoaPods-generated test project and create a new test target with Xcode.
 I could now write tests for the development pod code with Quick and Nimble and successfully run them.